dsalomoni/bdp2-2022/cloud_automation/README.md

 Get the `handler.py` function from this repository and put it in the `count-base` directory.

-Edit `requirements.py` adding a line with the text `requests`, to specify that the `requests` module in needed by our function.
+Edit `requirements.py` adding a line with the text `requests`, to specify that the `requests` module is needed by our function.

 Finally, build and deploy the function: